Test and Exam Prep

 The ACT contains the following sections and subsections listed in the table below:

 The ACT reports include the overall composite score, which is the average of the section scores, as well as the National Ranks for each section, subsection, and composite scores.
 In addition, the reports provide information to help students and parents interpret the meaning of the test taker’s ACT score profile.
-Of course, our tutors assist their students and use the ACT score report to identify strengths as well as challenges to address in order to improve their performance if the person plans to retake the test.
+Of course, the tutors we work with assist their students and use the ACT score report to identify strengths as well as challenges to address in order to improve their performance if the person plans to retake the test.